Pretty Lethal: Production

-The film was announced in February 2023, with Vicky Jewson set to direct and Lena Headey, Yara Shahidi, Isabela Merced, Lana Condor, Millicent Simmonds and Iris Apatow cast to star.
+The film was first announced as Ballerina Overdrive in February 2023, with Vicky Jewson set to direct and Lena Headey, Yara Shahidi, Isabela Merced, Lana Condor, Millicent Simmonds and Iris Apatow cast to star.
 Filming was expected to occur in Serbia in the spring of 2023.

 Production was delayed to August 2024, commencing in Budapest, with Headey, Shahidi and Merced having exited the film.
 Maddie Ziegler, Avantika and Uma Thurman were added to the cast in their place.
 Filming concluded in October.
+The film was later retitled Pretty Lethal.

 Release

 In November 2024, it was revealed that international sales agent The Veterans had sold all international distribution rights to Amazon MGM Studios.
-In September 2025, Amazon MGM was reported to be nearing a deal for U.S. distribution rights for $11-12 million, giving them worldwide rights to the film.
+In September 2025, Amazon MGM was reported to be nearing a deal for U.S. distribution rights for $11–12 million, giving them worldwide rights to the film.